baktragh/a8_backup_td/readme.md

 5. Verify that H1 is selected as the target device.
 6. On the main menu, select the "Extract files from disk" function to extract the files to the virtual hard drive.

+### Extraction Using UDMan
+1. Move the disk image to your PC or Mac
+2. Run udman.jar
+3. Open the disk image (File | Open disk image...)
+4. Select files to be extracted
+5. Invoke extraction (File | Extract files... )
+6. Specify extraction options (output directory, file type, etc.)
+7. Confirm extraction

 ## Changelog

+### Version 1.1.0c
+* UDMan version 0.13 allows importing Turbo 2000 files from tape images.
+Also allows exporting multiple Turbo 2000 files to one single tape image.

+### Version 1.1.0b
+* Fixed a bug in UDMan.
+Saving .atr file with files of certain length resulted in corruption of the .atr image by inserting an extraneous empty sector.
+* This version fixes the bug and ensures the corrupted .atr can be opened and automatically fixed by re-saving.

 ### Version 1.1.0a
 * Included UDMan in the release package.